begimov/EmailBlacklistDev/packages/begimov/emailblacklist/README.md

 ==============

 ## Installation
-To install through composer, simply put the following in your composer.json file:
+To install through composer, put the following in your composer.json file:

 ```json
 {